Revealed: The Major Remain Campaign Donors Bankrolling Hunt's Campaign -

 Jeremy Hunt has been doing his best to bolster his pro-Brexit credentials during the leadership campaign, despite going off-script on occasion.
 As the Mail notes this morning however, the people bankrolling his campaign don’t exactly share his newfound enthusiasm for Brexit.
-Of the nine major donors to Hunt’s campaign in May, seven have also donated to pro-Remain groups and parties in recent years, accounting for almost £84,000 of Hunt’s £104,000 raised.
-More than 80% of Hunt’s total funding in May…
+Of the nine major donors to Hunt’s campaign in May, seven have also donated to pro-Remain groups and parties in recent years, accounting for almost £75,000 of Hunt’s £104,000 raised.
+Almost three quarters of Hunt’s total funding in May…

 - Andrew Law